 “Fair Market Value” means the amount of money that property would sell for if offered for sale in the open market where the buyer and the seller have access to the same information.

-“Freight Line Haul Locomotive” means a locomotive that does not meet the definition of a Switch, Industrial, Historic, Passenger, or Military Locomotive.

 “Five-Year Verification Period” means the span of time an Alternative Compliance Plan may be implemented.
-The Five-Year Verification Period commences on the start date stated in the Executive Order approving the Alternative Compliance Plan and ends five years later unless an earlier end date is specified in the Executive Order.
+The Five-Year Verification Period commences on the start date stated in the Executive Order approving the Alternative Compliance Plan and ends five years later, unless an earlier end date is specified in the Executive Order.

+“Freight Line Haul Locomotive” means a Locomotive that does not meet the definition of a Switch, Industrial, Historic, Passenger, or Military Locomotive.

+“Good Engineering Judgment” means judgments made consistent with generally accepted scientific and engineering principles and all available relevant information.

+“g/bhp-hr” means gram per brake horsepower-hour.

 “Greenhouse Gas” (GHG) means carbon dioxide, methane, nitrogen trifluoride, nitrous oxide, sulfur hexafluoride, hydrofluorocarbons, perfluorocarbons, and other fluorinated greenhouse gases.

 “Head End Power” means power used for passenger cabin comforts such as heating and cooling.